E2Style: Improve the Efficiency and Effectiveness of StyleGAN Inversion: Proposed Method

 \subsection{Multi-Stage Refinement}

-As shown in \cite{Zhu2020InDomainGI}, GAN inversion is a very difficult problem and often difficult to achieve satisfactory inversion results with a single pass.
-Therefore, they first use a feed-forward network to get an initial inversion result, then refine it by using the optimization based method as a post-processing step.
-Despite better inversion results, such optimization based refinement is very time-consuming.
+As shown in \cite{Zhu2020InDomainGI}, GAN inversion is a challenging problem and often difficult to achieve satisfactory inversion results with a single pass.
+Therefore, they first use a feed-forward network to get an initial inversion result, then refine it by using the optimization-based method as a post-processing step.
+Despite better inversion results, such optimization-based refinement is very time-consuming.
+But it motivates us to introduce feed-forward-based recursive refinement.
 In this paper, thanks to our better inversion network design, we proposed the multi-stage refinement by purely using the feed-forward inversion networks, thus making the whole process still run in a feed-forward way.
 The overall framework diagram is shown in Figure \ref{fig:modelcompare} (c) and the whole process is formalized as follows:

 where $E_{t}$ represents the network of stage $t$ and $W_{t}=[w_1^t,...,w_{18}^t]$ is the inverted latent code.
-All the refinement stages $(t>1)$ adopt the same GAN inversion network structure as $E_1$, but take the concatenation of original input image and the previous stage inverted image as input.
+All the refinement stages $(t>1)$ adopt the same GAN inversion network structure as $E_1$ but take the concatenation of the original input image and the previous stage inverted image as input.
 Besides, the learning objective of the refinement stages is changed to predicting the residuals, so as to find a better latent code around the previous stage prediction result.

+To sum up, E2Style shares a similar spirit to IDGI's prediction-then-optimization approach.
+However, E2Style polishes the initial latent code by adding the multi-stage refinement, which requires only one forward pass to output the final result and does not bring a significant increase in time consumption while improving the inversion performance.